This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-This feature perfectly meets our needs, as it automatically fills in a different seed each time.
-Thus, the final implementation of is_complete_v is as follows:
+This feature perfectly meets our needs, as it can automatically fill in a different seed each time.
+Thus, the final is_complete_v implementation is as follows:

 template <typename T, auto seed = [] {}>